-- Things you can do in a notebook: - Run code in a cell with 'shift+return' helpful things include tab completion, magic functions (e.g., ?, ! and % are the key ones to know, especially ?). - Write text/narrative set cell to markdown mode and write markdown. - Make plots (highly recommend that you put "%matplotlib inline" near the start of your notebook to display graphs inline). - Very useful for quick code prototyping and data analysis.
+- Things you can do in a notebook: - Run code in a cell with 'shift+return' helpful things include tab completion, magic functions (e.g., ?, ! and % are the key ones to know, especially ?). - · Write text/narrative set cell to markdown mode and write markdown. - Make plots. - · Very useful for quick code prototyping and data analysis.